 Asking questions like this are key to taking control of your career’s trajectory, as they can reaffirm your current job or indicate, hopefully, sooner than later, that a change of some type is needed to get you back on track.

 Know What You Want

-As your career progresses, the exposure you get to different companies, colleagues, tools, and processes will either consciously or unconsciously alter the trajectory of your career.
-For example, at the beginning of your career your goal was to make it to the c-suite and all the steps in your career trajectory were outlined to help get you there.
+As your career progresses, the exposure you get to different companies, colleagues, tools, and processes will either consciously or unconsciously alter your career trajectory.
+For example, at the beginning of your career, your goal was to make it to the c-suite, and all the steps in your career trajectory were outlined to help get you there.
 But over time, you realize you actually enjoy managing people, and moving to the c-suite would mean less people management and more strategic leadership.
-This realization may change the career trajectory you once believe to be set in stone, but knowing what you want will make the trajectory of your career more authentic and inspiring.
+This realization may change the career trajectory you once believed to be set in stone, but knowing what you want will make the trajectory of your career more authentic and inspiring.

 While your organization may provide you with a career path, if you want to ensure you are the one in control of the trajectory of your career, you are going to need to take a step further.
-Look to others in your role or with your aspirations and examine the path their career took.
+Look to others in your role or with your aspirations and examine their career path.
 Better yet, talk to them.
-If you have a professional coach, one to one coaching is a prime opportunity to flesh out your goals and aspirations and turn them into an action plan.
+If you have a professional coach, one-to-one coaching is a prime opportunity to flesh out your goals and aspirations and turn them into an action plan.

 Though it’s been said before, I’ll say it one last time for good measure - it is never too late to take control of your career trajectory.
 While it demands a high level of accountability and intentionality, the benefit of doing so could be a fulfilling career and a balanced life.
 So, what are you waiting for?